 Teach us to number our days, that we may gain a heart of wisdom- Psalm 90:12 NIV

-Humans do weird things.
+Humans do strange things.

-Most of us will fight to the death for stupid stuff we don’t really want, need, or care anything about.
+Most of us will fight to the death for things we don’t really want, need, or care anything about.
 Just about everyone has been guilty at some point of driving away the people they care about the most.
 And the majority of us have acted in a passive-aggressive way at some point in our lives.
 Passively-resisting, avoiding direct communication, faking compliance and forgetting things on purpose rather than simply asking for what we want is a very weird thing.
 Unfortunately, those weird things barely scratch the surface of what humans are capable of when it comes to weird things.